SBI internet banking services to remain unavailable during this time period

-SBI internet banking services to remain unavailable during this time period today.
-Check details here1 min read .
-08:53 AM IST

 SBI internet banking services to remain unavailable during this time period.
-Check details
+Check details2 min read .
+Updated: 19 Jun 2021, 07:17 AM IST

+- During this period Internet Banking/YONO/YONO Lite/ UPI services of SBI will be unavailable

+The country's largest lender SBI(State Bank of India) said that its internet banking services will not be available 0n 20 June for 40 minutes due to maintenance activities that will be undertaken by the bank.
+During this period Internet Banking/YONO/YONO Lite/ UPI will be unavailable.

 Last month, the bank's digital banking platforms, including Yono, Yono lite, internet banking, Unified Payments Interface (UPI) was affected due to maintenance.